Evansyaran/Clustering-KMeans/README.md

 ✅ Heatmaps & Visualizations: To interpret the clustering results and compare nations.
 # Results & Insights
 Countries with high emissions tend to have strong industrial activities and higher GDP.

 Low-emission clusters include smaller economies and island nations with lower industrialization.

+PCA reduced dimensions from X to Y, helping visualize clusters more effectively